SarvarKh/ofn-wiki/Feature-Testing-Handbook.md

 Testing notes are recorded in google documents.
 Use this as a template - https://docs.google.com/document/d/16UZXJdemEI3EmcpFzJeuLchzkWKaaLoiJThr4cROig0/edit?usp=sharing

-Your notes should include
+Your notes should include:
-Tester: Put your name and github handle e.g. Sally (@sstead)
+Tester: Put your name and github handle.
 Environment: e.g Staging1
 Browser: e.g Chrome, PC
 Devise: e.g. PC